 There are dozens of fascinating shops along Oharaimachi, selling everything from typical Japanese souvenirs to truly unique gifts, including honey made by bees kept right outside the store, beautifully carved statues made of stone, glass or crystal, and dried fish skins (get your camera ready).

 Stop and see artisans plying their trade at traditional workshops along the way.

 Halfway down Oharaimachi, Okage Yokocho is a small, picturesque district that recreates the traditional streets of Japan in the days when it was ruled by the shogun.

 Witness the monthly early-morning pilgrimage

 Tsuitachi Mairi, or the "First Day Pilgrimage," takes place on the first of every month.
 Worshippers wake up early to visit Ise-jingu Shrine and pray for health, wealth, and bountiful harvests.
-Several shops in Oharaimachi open early in the morning to serve special fare for the occasion.
+Several shops in Oharaimachi open early in the morning for the occasion.
 Don't miss the morning market in the area that is open until 8:00 a.m.